|

 Alliums

-Alliums make excellent companion plants for many garden fruits and vegetables, but not asparagus.
-Therefore, you will want to avoid planting alliums anywhere near your asparagus beds.
+Alliums like onions, garlic and shallots make excellent companion plants for many garden fruits and vegetables, but not asparagus.
+These plants will compete for water and soil nutrients, and both plants will be stunted.
+Avoid planting alliums anywhere near your asparagus beds.

 An onion (allium) bulb poking out of the soil with green shoots.